wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/update-asset-info-transaction.md

 An **Update Asset Info transaction** — a [transaction](/en/blockchain/transaction) that changes name and description of [asset](/en/blockchain/token) issued before.

-> The Update Asset Info transaction has been added in node version 1.2.0.
-The functionality that implements it is called "Ride V4 and multiple attached payments for Invoke Script Transaction" (No. 16).
-Version 1.2.x is currently available on [stagenet](/en/blockchain/blockchain-network/stage-network).
+> The Update Asset Info transaction is added since node version 1.2.0, after activating of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
+Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

 The asset name and/or description with respect to the same asset can be changed no more often than after 100,000 blocks from the last change or from the moment of the asset issue.